Introduction to MySQL Grant All Privileges

 GRANT SELECT ON *.* TO myadmin@localhost;

-Here, the user account myadmin@localhost will query data records from all tables in all MySQL databases present in the server.
+Here, the user account myadmin@localhost will query data records from all tables in all MySQL databases on the server.

 2. Database Privilege